- Recent Victories

 You have questions.
 We have the answers.

-Our firm may be new, but our partners have long track records and are luminaries in their areas.
-As a result, in just two years, we have a diverse and growing slate of clients as we address every type of complex commercial and white-collar litigation, investigation and arbitration.
+Our firm may be new, but our partners have long track records and are luminaries in their fields.
+As a result, we have a robust and diverse slate of clients whom we counsel on every type of complex commercial and white-collar litigation, investigation, and arbitration.

-If we invite you for an interview, we’ll ask you to write a case study; we’ll draft a fact pattern and give you an hour to analyze it in light of a court decision.
-This approach takes more effort from both of us.
-But we get a better idea of how you think under pressure, and you get a chance to put your best work forward.
+If you are an experienced associate or current judicial clerk and are invited to interview, we’ll ask you to write a case study.
+We’ll draft a fact pattern and give you an hour to analyze it in light of a court decision.
+This approach takes more effort from both of us, but we get a better idea of how you think under pressure, and you get a chance to put your best work forward.
 By the time we decide to extend an offer, we’re quite confident in a person’s abilities—a trust that is central to the relationship between our associates and partners.

 We’re invested in your success, even if you don’t remain an attorney here.
 Because we coach you in client service and networking, you will leave us with a strong professional network.
 We will use the partnership’s resources to help you find a new position that is right for you, highlighting the training and experience you will have had.
 We want everyone who has worked here to be proud to be a Selendy Gay Elsberg alum.